Further action taken to tackle card fraudTuesday, November 1, 2016 3:17 PM

-As an affiliate of the Construction Skills Certification Scheme (CSCS), and the first affiliated scheme to adopt smart technology, we want to reassure all SKILLcard holders that we are committed to working alongside CSCS to further eliminate fraud from our industry.
+As a partner of the Construction Skills Certification Scheme (CSCS), and the first partner scheme to adopt smart technology, we want to reassure all SKILLcard holders that we are committed to working alongside CSCS to further eliminate fraud from our industry.
 Tim Rook, Technical Director welcomes the news: “We know compliance is important to clients and contractors for the protection of everyone involved in construction.
 SKILLcard are working to provide the very best service that we can and it is heartening to see enforcement action supporting the industry.”

 In a recent interview with Construction News, CSCS Chief Executive Graham Wren discussed the issue, and identified the slow uptake of smart card technology at the grassroots level of the industry as a barrier.
 “At a grassroots level, the focus for contractors is getting enough CSCS carded bodies on site, rather than checking if workers are qualified.”

 Wren believes technology will eradicate the problem of fraud, “A card bought on the black market will quickly show up as fake when it is read electronically.
 But too many sites will still use a paper-based checking system, which provides an opportunity for the fraudsters.”